 By now, you’ve probably heard about Edward Snowden, the CIA analyst turned classified-document dumping whistle-blower who now lives his life in Russia because he fears arrest by his own government – for exposing the illegal activities of said government.
-Perhaps you have watched Laura Poitras’s Oscar-winning documentary, “Citizenfour”, filmed largely in the Hotel Mira back in 2013.
+Perhaps you have watched Laura Poitras’s Oscar-winning documentary, “Citizenfour,” filmed largely in the Hotel Mira back in 2013.
 If not, I would recommend it.
-Well, now there is a new Oliver Stone movie out about Mr. Snowden that is getting very mixed reviews.
+Well, a new Oliver Stone movie out about Mr. Snowden is getting very mixed reviews.
 The long and short here; I’m going to recommend you watch it, but let me explain why.

-What I liked about this movie is that regardless of whether you agree with Snowden’s action or not, the film effectively helps the viewer discover the immense, historically unprecedented and illegal surveillance machine that the United States government has created.
-As far as I’m concerned, the movie does a great job of highlighting Snowden’s dismay and his reasons to act.
-However, there are two sides to every story and there are numerous reviews expressing the two sides of this coin.
+What I liked about this movie is that regardless of whether you agree with Snowden’s actions or not, the film effectively helps the viewer discover the immense, historically unprecedented, and illegal surveillance machine that the United States government has created.
+The movie does a great job of highlighting Snowden’s dismay and his reasons for acting.
+However, there are two sides to every story, and numerous reviews are expressing the two sides of this coin.

 Let’s be honest with ourselves; Snowden’s revelations about the National Security Agency’s mammoth electronic intelligence-gathering operations brought about much-needed exposure.
 The National Security Agency was harvesting huge swaths of online traffic — far beyond what had been disclosed — and was working directly with top internet companies to spy on certain people outside of constitutionally authorized boundaries.
 As you may or may not already know, such programs were secret prior to 2013.
 However, documents confirming the program’s existence were revealed specifically because of the leaks by Edward Snowden.
 So he obviously had the necessary access and knew enough about the programs to be concerned enough to inform the world.
 Remember that we are talking about a guy hired by the CIA and the NSA, so the chances are pretty good that we are not talking about some ignorant anybody.

 Why not?
-Because as I wrote this, Reuters broke a story stating that according to former employees at Yahoo, even as recent as last year the company went along with a classified U.S. government directive, scanning hundreds of millions of Yahoo Mail accounts for the NSA and FBI.
-In fact, they actually built a custom, secret software program to search all of its customers’ incoming emails looking for specific information provided by U.S. intelligence officials.
-In other words, this is an ongoing problem and it still falls outside of constitutional mandate.
+Because as I wrote this, Reuters broke a story stating that according to former employees at Yahoo, even as recent as last year, the company went along with a classified U.S. government directive, scanning hundreds of millions of Yahoo Mail accounts for the NSA and FBI.
+In fact, they actually built a custom, secret software program to search all of their customer’s incoming emails, looking for specific information provided by U.S. intelligence officials.
+In other words, this is an ongoing problem, and it still falls outside of the constitutional mandate.
 These supposed “defenders of the constitution” could care less.